 The winner trusted his Scotty Cameron GoLo 5 Prototype to his fourth JGTO victory of the year.

 PELICAN WOMEN'S CHAMPIONSHIP

-Scotty Cameron player and Putter Studio friend Nelly Korda – gaming a Scotty Cameron Special Select Squareback 2 (SB-2) Tourtype SSS Prototype, Pro V1 golf ball, NEW TSR1 driver and NEW TSR2 21.0 fairway among her Titleist setup – reascended to No. 1 in the Rolex World Golf Ranking, closing in 6-under 66 Sunday for a one-shot victory and her eighth-career LPGA title.
-Korda, who started the day two shots back of the lead, made seven birdies over her final 18 holes, including birdies on Nos.
+The winner of the Pelican Women's Championship – gaming a Scotty Cameron Special Select Squareback 2 (SB-2) Tourtype SSS Prototype, Pro V1 golf ball, NEW TSR1 driver and NEW TSR2 21.0 fairway among her Titleist setup – reascended to No. 1 in the Rolex World Golf Ranking, closing in 6-under 66 Sunday for a one-shot victory and her eighth-career LPGA title.
+The winner started the day two shots back of the lead, made seven birdies over her final 18 holes, including birdies on Nos.
 16 and 17, to successfully defend her Pelican title.

 JAPAN GOLF TOUR (November 7)

 The tournament was won with a Scotty Cameron Phantom X 6 STR Tour putter.

 Trusting a Scotty Cameron Select Flowback 5.5 (F-5.5) Buttonback Center Shafted Tour Prototype, the champion birdied three of her final four holes to post a back-nine 31 and complete a four-shot victory in Korea.
 She closed out the tournament with a 7-under 65, her fourth-consecutive round of 68 or better (68-68-66-65) to reach 21 under for the week at Oak Valley Country Club.
 The win, her second of 2022, marks her 18th-career LPGA title at only 25 years of age.
 The champion has finished in the top five in eight of her last 11 starts and leads the Race to the CME Globe with just three events remaining.